String Diagram of Optimal Transports: Algorithm

 \section{Algorithm}

-By~\cref{cor:correctRD}, we can easily obtain an algorithm for the safety problem on an aligned string diagram.
-In~\cref{alg:CompOPT}, we show the pseudocode for computing the minimum transportation cost of the given aligned string diagram $\sd{D}$.
-In~\cref{line:outputCompOPT}, we can use existing solvers for OTs.
-Given a threshold $\lambda$, we can prove or disprove the inequality $\lambda \leq \OT{\sd{D}}{\vect{a}}{\vect{b}}$ by running~\cref{alg:CompOPT} that computes $\OT{\sd{D}}{\vect{a}}{\vect{b}}$.
+Based on the reduction procedure in \cref{subsec:Reduction}, we develop an algorithm to compute an optimal hierarchical transportation plan of the given aligned string diagram $\sd{D}$ in \cref{alg:CompOPT}.
+In~\cref{line:monReduction}, we can use existing solvers for OTs.
+In~\cref{line:outputCompOPT}, we construct an optimal hierarchical transportation plan from the optimal transportation of $\OT{\vect{C}^{\sd{D}}}{\vect{a}}{\vect{b}}$, where $\vect{a}\in \Delta^{m}$ and $\vect{b}\in \Delta^{n}$.